juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

   juicefs/mount-memory-request: ${.pvc.annotations.csi.juicefs.com/mount-memory-request}
 ```

-It should be noted that since [define mount pod resources in PVC annotations](#mount-pod-resources-pvc) is already supported, this configuration method is no longer needed.
+It should be noted that since [define Mount Pod resources in PVC annotations](#mount-pod-resources-pvc) is already supported, this configuration method is no longer needed.

-If StorageClass is managed by Helm, you can define mount pod resources directly in `values.yaml`:
+If StorageClass is managed by Helm, you can define Mount Pod resources directly in `values.yaml`:

 ```yaml title="values.yaml" {5-12}
 storageClasses: